 - I am always on call for system outages at work.
 If I am paged during your lesson, I will end your lesson immediately, and you’ll only be charged for the time we actually spent together.
 As of 2020-07-22, this has not happened yet.

-- I cannot tutor you on products sold by Salesforce.com or its subsidiaries, including Tableau, Trailhead, and the Salesforce CRM.
-Doing so competes with Salesforce’s professional trainers, which creates a conflict of interest between me and my employer.
+- I cannot tutor you on certain products sold by the company I work for or its subsidiaries.
+Doing so competes with the company’s professional trainers, which creates a conflict of interest between me and my employer.

 - In the very unlikely event that my employer requires me to stop tutoring, I’ll have to say goodbye.